Skip to main content

 Generally, reallocating salaries for existing positions that have been paid for with state or local dollars to HAVA grants is considered supplanting and is unallowable.
 However, there may be rare circumstances where states pay for salaries with their own nonfederal budgets and find it necessary and reasonable to move salaries either partially or fully to HAVA grants.
 These circumstances and the application of the EAC supplanting guidance are noted in the two exceptions below:

-2. New or back-filled personnel and salaries: In keeping with expenses related to new and necessary activities allowable and allocable under HAVA, salary costs related to new and necessary personnel would be considered allowable (with the consideration of allocation where necessary) and not supplanting.
-If a position that was previously funded with local dollars is moved to HAVA, but the original position is backfilled locally, there would be no local reduction of HAVA-related expenses and would not be considered supplanting.
+2. New or backfilled personnel and salaries: In keeping with expenses related to new and necessary activities allowable and allocable under HAVA, salary costs related to new and necessary personnel would be considered allowable (with the consideration of allocation where necessary) and not supplanting.
+If a position that was previously funded with local dollars is moved to HAVA, but the original position is backfilled locally, there would be no local reduction of HAVA-related expenses and it would not be considered supplanting.

 Supplementing vs. Supplanting